Caring for the living and the dead through the Coronavirus pandemic.

 Planning the funeral?

 Although this will be difficult for everyone, funeral numbers remain modest.
 Guidance advises that there should be no congregational singing during the ceremony.
 In most venues we are able to provide recorded music, photo tributes and the option for mourners to participate in the services with readings and eulogies remains.
 Some venues will allow us to make arrangements for performance by professional singers or musicians.

 How else can people take part?

 It’s really important that mourners who are legally required to isolate and others unable to attend the funeral are given the opportunity to attend the funeral ceremony remotely.
-Most crematoria offer web casting options.
-For other venues we can organise to stream the ceremony using Zoom (depending on mobile phone coverage) or we can record the funeral for later.
-Or we can support someone else present to stream the ceremony using their own device.
+Most crematoria offer live streaming options (for a fee).
+For other venues we can organise to stream the ceremony using Zoom (depending on mobile phone coverage) or we can record the funeral for you to share or watch later.
+We can support someone else present to stream the ceremony using their own device.
 For a more professional approach we can arrange for a professional video company to stream and record the ceremony for a fee.
-We can also provide virtual attendees a digital copy of the order of service to follow by email or post.
+We can also provide virtual attendees a digital copy of the order of service to follow during the ceremony.

 Is a post-funeral gathering allowed?

 Can I still choose a coffin?

 At the present time, we are still able to provide a full range of coffin choices.
 As the majority of our coffins are made to order - restrictions may be applied according to availability.
 You can find our brochure here CPJ Field coffins

 Will cremations become mandatory?